hassanzzzj/Finance_Tracker_Pro/README.md

 * **Secure Authentication:** User registration and login system with password protection.
 * **Dynamic Dashboard:** Real-time overview of Total Balance, Total Income, and Total Expenses.
 * **Visual Analytics:** Interactive Pie Charts powered by Matplotlib to show expense breakdowns by category.
-* **Transaction Management:** Quickly add income or expense entries with categorized tags (Food, Rent, Salary, etc.).
+* **Transaction Management:** Quickly add income or expense entries with categorized tags.
 * **Data Export:** Export your financial reports into **CSV format** based on custom date ranges.
 * **Modern UI:** A sleek, dark-themed interface built using the `CustomTkinter` library.